MatthieuCourbariaux/BinaryConnect/README.md

 ## How to play with it

-mnist.py, cifar10.py and svhn.py contain all the relevant hyperparameters.
+The python scripts mnist.py, cifar10.py and svhn.py contain all the relevant hyperparameters.
 It is very straightforward to modify them. layer.py contains the binarization function (binarize_weights).